-Once a month, roughly 30 boys from the heart of Baltimore make the trek out to the nearby suburb of Columbia to work with Ritter at his gym, Elite SFN.
-Though the sessions are by all accounts a success, initially OMOL was hesitant to subject children from areas plagued by violent crime to such an intrinsically violent sport.
-The organization was used to having poets, journalists and city council members come speak to the kids—hoping to steer their aspirations toward academics rather than the streets—and at first glance a boxing program felt like a step in the wrong direction.
+In the past, at Elite Boxing, roughly 30 boys from the heart of Baltimore make the monthly trek out to the nearby suburb of Columbia to work with Kwame Ritter at his gym, Elite SFN.
+Though the sessions are a success, initially, OMOL was hesitant to subject children from areas plagued by violent crime to such an intrinsically violent sport.
+The organization was used to having poets, journalists, and city council members come to speak to the kids—hoping to steer their aspirations toward academics rather than the streets—and at first glance, a boxing program felt like a step in the wrong direction.

 Boxing is about violence only on the surface.
-For these young fighters, the sport offers the promise of discipline, a sense of self-worth, and a healthy channel for their aggressions.
-It is less about violence and more about the avoidance of a darker, more insidious violence that lurks beyond the gym doors.
-For trainers like Ritter—who grew up in New York City, bouncing between Harlem, Brooklyn and the Bronx before moving to Maryland as a teenager—it seems boxing is merely an avenue to show these kids that there are people in the community who are truly invested in their futures.
+For these young fighters, the sport offers the promise of discipline, a sense of self-worth, and a healthy channel for their aggression.
+It is less about violence and more about avoiding a darker, more insidious violence that lurks beyond the gym doors.
+For trainers like Ritter—who grew up in New York City, bouncing between Harlem, Brooklyn, and the Bronx before moving to Maryland as a teenager—it seems boxing is merely an avenue to show these kids that there are people in the community who are truly invested in their futures.

-The event was the first installment of the Baltimore Boxing Renaissance series and produced in part by Shabazz Shakur, a promoter in the area who also mentors young fighters at boxing gyms throughout the city.
+The event was the first installment of the Baltimore Boxing Renaissance series.
+It was partly produced by Shabazz Shakur, a promoter in the area who also mentors young fighters at boxing gyms throughout the city.

-We're getting these kids that are considered to be somewhat high-risk to get in trouble and we're pulling them off the streets, getting them away from gangs, and we're putting them in the gym so they can channel that energy and that aggression into boxing,” he says.
-"These kids are really, really tough, but they love the sport."
+We're getting these kids that are considered to be somewhat high-risk to get in trouble and pulling them off the streets, getting them away from gangs, and putting them in the gym so they can channel that energy and that aggression into boxing,” he says.
+"These kids are tough, but they love the sport."

 Shakur and his organization, Shabazz Brothers, cover expenses for Baltimore youth interested in training at local gyms.
-He’s seen the sport save children from homelessness and witnessed disagreements solved in the ring with a pair of gloves rather than on the street with a pair of guns.
-The city, he says, is lacking in youth centers and YMCAs, the schools too underfunded to sponsor all the programs the children need.
-He uses boxing as a conduit to preach the importance of education, and makes sure the children he works with show him their report cards before they’re able to first step foot in the gym.
+He’s seen the sport save children from homelessness and witnessed disagreements solved in the ring with gloves rather than on the street with a pair of guns.
+He says the city lacks youth centers and YMCAs, and the schools are too underfunded to sponsor all the programs the children need.
+He uses boxing as a conduit to preach the importance of education and ensures the children he works with show him their report cards before they can first step foot in the gym.

-Dealing with these kids is actually a full time job,” says Shakur, adding that he tries to reach children as young as five and six, before the gangs have a chance to get to them.
+Dealing with these kids is a full-time job,” says Shakur, adding that he tries to reach children as young as five and six before the gangs have a chance to get to them.
 “Because I want them to realize that I don't only care about you when you’re in the ring.
 I care about you when you go home.
 I care about you when you’re in school.

-The reason why these kids are associating and attaching themselves to these gangs is because they don't feel no love, he continues. "[Gang members] giving them drugs or giving them guns, they take that as a form of love, and in reality they're not realizing that it's just a form of abuse.
+He continues these kids are associating and attaching themselves to these gangs because they don't feel any love. "[Gang members] giving them drugs or guns, they take that as a form of love, and in reality, they're not realizing that it's just a form of abuse.

 The youth nowadays are not dumb.
 They know when nobody cares about them.
-"That's why they just tore Baltimore City up" explains Shakur, who says he was out during the riots trying to speak with kids and calm the unrest.
-"We have to come together and really just love our youth again.
+"That's why they just tore Baltimore City up," explains Shakur, who says he was out during the riots trying to speak with kids and calm the unrest.
+"We have to come together and love our youth again.
 That's really what it's all about.

 THE HEAVY BAG BOXING WORKOUT

-The rear hand thrown with more power.
-The glove starts at the chin, travels across the chest/shoulder and lands with the rear shoulder and hips rotating forward.
+The rear is hand-thrown with more power.
+The glove starts at the chin, travels across the chest/shoulder, and lands with the rear shoulder and hips rotating forward.
 Like the jab, rotate the ﬁst 90 degrees before landing and snap the punch oﬀ the bag and back to the chin where it started.
 The legs are critical as weight must be transferred from back to front in unison with the arms and then recoil back.
 Think of a lunge exercise when practicing.
 The cross can be the most satisfying punch to throw when done correctly.

 Thrown with either hand towards the side of a target.
-The speed and power comes from legs and hips to get rotation.
-The foot should pivot and the heel point outward to allow for greater range.
-When extended, imagine pulling a cape across your face to get form correct.
+The speed and power come from the legs and hips to get rotation.
+The foot should pivot, and the heel point outward to allow for greater range.
+When extended, imagine pulling a cape across your face to correct the form.
 This punch is hard to master but devastating when executed correctly.

-Thrown with either hand, and typically at close range.
+Thrown with either hand and typically at close range.
 Imagine punching upward underneath a crossbar.
-Rotate hips just like a cross for the backhand upper cut and like a hook for lead hand upper cut.
-Remember to KEEP YOUR HANDS UP when throwing all punches but especially these as the tendency is to drop them.
+Rotate hips like a cross for the backhand uppercut and a hook for the lead hand uppercut.
+Remember to KEEP YOUR HANDS UP when throwing all punches, especially these, as the tendency is to drop them.
 Use less arm and more shoulder to keep form correct.
-The upper cut can be used at all sorts of angles and heights and will give your arms that lean chiseled look.
+The uppercut can be used at all angles and heights and give your arms a lean, chiseled look.